jedi-academy/learn-dgpt/data/labs/lab05.md

 while the lab is in progress.
 Whenever I do that, I will post a "RESYNCH LAB05" message on our wechat channel.

-To resynch, make sure that the have the starter lab aliased ("upstream").
+To resynch, make sure that you have the starter lab aliased ("upstream").
 If not:

     git remote add upstream https://github.com/jedi-academy/dgpt4711lab05.git